by Kabir Nagpal

-    An athlete hailing from Heilongjiang Province in the north of China – same as Kong Lingui – Feng arrived in Hong Kong on a “Sports Scholarship”.
+An athlete hailing from Heilongjiang Province in the north of China – same as Kong Lingui – Feng arrived in Singapore on a “Sports Scholarship”.
 From thereon, she started making history for her country.

 Her journey at the Olympic Games began when she represented Singapore for the first time at the 2008 Summer Olympics in Beijing.
 On 15th August 2008, the Singapore team, comprising Feng and her teammates Li Jiawei and Wang Yuegu, defeated the Korea Republic 3-2 in the semi-finals.
 The same team lost to China in the final, obtaining the silver medal.
 This was Singapore’s first Olympic medal in 48 years and the first as an independent nation.

 In May 2010, she brought together a work of art when she and her teammates Wang Yuegu and Sun Beibei stunned the reigning champions China 3-1 at the Liebherr World Team Table Tennis Championships in Moscow.
 This crowned Singapore as World Champions for the very first time, and also etched Feng’s name in sporting history.

 Continuing her conquests, in August 2012 Feng defeated Japan’s Kasumi Ishikawa 4-0 to win the women’s singles bronze medal at the 2012 Summer Olympic Games in London.
 This was Singapore’s first Olympic singles medal since 1960!